What skills are needed to be a music producer?

 Many of the most dedicated students find themselves employed at the studios they externed after finishing their training.
 In some cases, they’ve moved into their own studios to begin their career or have become sound engineers at various clubs or beat-makers who make a nice living selling their beats online.
 But they put in the work to get themselves into that position.
 Can you do the same?
 Apply today.

-Recording Connection mentor Josh Monroy on Getting Hired by Ludacris and more!
+Recording Connection mentor Josh Monroy (pictured above) on Getting Hired by Ludacris and more!